dotnet/docs/docs/architecture/cloud-native/azure-development-stack.md

 Even [Windows Server 2019](https://cloudblogs.microsoft.com/windowsserver/2018/03/20/introducing-windows-server-2019-now-available-in-preview/) itself features a subsystem for Linux that enables Windows and Linux environments to run simultaneously.
 Another new Windows feature, [Linux Containers on Windows](https://blogs.msdn.microsoft.com/premier_developer/2018/04/20/running-docker-windows-and-linux-containers-simultaneously/) ([LCOW](https://blogs.msdn.microsoft.com/premier_developer/2018/04/20/running-docker-windows-and-linux-containers-simultaneously/)) makes it possible to run Linux *and* Windows containers simultaneously - all from a single Docker engine.
 LCOW not only simplifies day-to-day management, but also consolidates infrastructure costs as there is no longer the need for dedicated hosts for each operating system.

-As cloud native architecture and container orchestrators evolve, expect to see less and less importance placed on the choice of the operating system.
+As cloud-native architecture and container orchestrators evolve, expect to see less and less importance placed on the choice of the operating system.

 ## .NET Core Platform

 The Microsoft's .NET development platform originated in 2002 and is among the most loved technologies, according to a [Stack Overflow survey](http://dontcodetired.com/blog/post/Stack-Overflow-Developer-Survey-2018-Overview-for-NET-Developers).

 Fast-forward to 2019 and the [Microsoft .NET Core platform](https://dotnet.microsoft.com/learn/dotnet/what-is-dotnet), a modernized rewrite of .NET.
 A free, open source and cross-platform development stack for building applications.
 It is a feature-rich platform that can be used to build services, devices and IoT applications, among others.
-It is maintained by Microsoft and the .NET community on GitHub.
-Cross-platform, applications built with .NET Core can run on Windows, macOS, and most flavors of Linux.
+It's maintained by Microsoft and the .NET community on GitHub.
+Cross-platform applications built with .NET Core can run on Windows, macOS, and most flavors of Linux.

 .NET Core supports multiple programming languages, editors, and libraries.
 It fully supports the C# programming language, which is a widely used and mature language that is frequently updated and continually modernized.

 .NET core is highly performant and has scored very well in comparison to Node.js and other completing platforms see the [TechEmpower](https://www.techempower.com/benchmarks/#section=data-r17&hw=ph&test=plaintext) benchmark.

 .NET Core plays especially well with microservice-based applications, including built-in features, open-source initiatives that directly support microservice development and direct support for Docker containers.
-All that said, the .NET Core stack with C\# is an excellent choice for building cloud native applications in the Azure cloud.
+All that said, the .NET Core stack with C\# is an excellent choice for building cloud-native applications in the Azure cloud.

 ## Tooling: IDE vs. Editor

-When building cloud native applications with the .NET Core platform, you have several development tools from which to choose.
+When building cloud-native applications with the .NET Core platform, you have several development tools from which to choose.

 ### Visual Studio